By Mario Alexandre · March 27, 2026 · 11 min read

 PERSONA: Account manager.
 CONTEXT: Client received proposal last week, no response.
 DATA: Proposal was for $50K annual contract, 3-year term.
 CONSTRAINTS: Professional but warm, under 150 words, include specific next step with date, no pressure language.
 FORMAT: Email with subject line.
 TASK: Draft the follow-up.

-Result: Before = generic follow-up that could be for any client.
-After = specific, actionable email referencing the actual proposal with a concrete next step.
+Result: Before = a generic follow-up that could be for any client.
+After = a specific email that names the actual proposal and gives a clear next step.

 "Analyze this sales data"